graph-guard/gqt/test/error_schema/undef_field_in_type.md

 ```

 ```
-1:15: field "baz" is undefined in type "Foo"
+1:15: field "baz" is undefined in type Foo
 ```